SergeyDz/spring-petclinic/readme.md

 * Sonar Quality Gate was not added to the job.
 * Automatic deployment to dev was not implemented as part of this pipeline.
 * Hook to start build automatically on each commit was not made.
+* Jenkins configuration as a code plugin and kubernetes secrets was not used.

 <hr/>